 Located within the Roman Forum, the Temple of Vesta is one of the most interesting sets of ruins that you’ll find in Rome, where various guided tours are available.
 Built to honor Vesta, the Roman goddess of the hearth, the Temple of Vesta was used to house the Roman eternal flame.

-It was believed that if the flame burned out, Rome’s demise would soon follow.
+It was believed that Rome’s demise would soon follow if the flame burned out.
 Interestingly, the entire temple burnt down multiple times, yet they kept rebuilding it and believing Rome was done for if they didn’t.
 Not much of the structure still stands, but what does remain is drenched in history and intrigue.

 Circus Maximus